 A married couple asked us to make a design proposal for the renovation of their 17th century house in the historic city centre of Leiden into a pied à terre and a small office.

-All the non-authentic parts of this monument, like partition walls and suspended ceilings, were removed to bring back the authentic character and spatial clarity of the house.
+All the non-authentic parts of this monument, like partition walls and suspended ceilings, were removed to bring back the authentic character and spatial clarity.
 In this relatively small house three fixed multifunctional furniture elements were added.
+The ground floor functions as office and second bedroom.
+One bamboo furniture element incorporates storage space and a platform, covering a guest bed which can be pulled out.

-On the ground floor, which functions as an office and second bedroom, a bamboo furniture element incorporates storage space and a platform, covering a guest bed which can be pulled out.
-On the first floor the client’s wish to make the kitchen “the heart of the house” was translated in two kitchen elements, made out of bleached nut-wood.
-The central element includes a table, kitchen dresser and a fixed bench that shields the stairwell and provides the best lines of sight to the outside.
+An important wish of the client was to make the kitchen “the heart of the house” where all activities could come together.
+This was translated in two kitchen elements, made out of bleached nut-wood.
+The central element includes a table, kitchen dresser and a fixed bench that shields the stairwell and provides the best view to the outside.